US tax issues for Canadian online businesses explained.

 US citizens working in Canada have to file a Canadian tax return and pay Canadian tax.
 If you are a US Citizen working in Canada as an employee, you should be aware of what tax obligations are applicable to you or you could end up facing large penalties.
 Here are the tax-related responsibilities that you … Continue reading Tax Implications for US Citizens working in Canada

-Learn why and when a Canadian business is required to have an Employer Identification Number from the US.
 An Employer Identification Number (EIN) is required for Canadian companies that do business in the US.
-If you are a Canadian company that is connected to the US, even in a small way, make sure that you … Continue reading Employer Identification Number (EIN) for Canadian Companies
+If you have a business in Canada that is connected to the US, even in a small way, make sure that you read this article!

 US-Canada tax experts reveal the most common pitfalls that Canadian companies face when sending employees to the US.
 What is an ITIN?
 Are you a Canadian corporation that’s sending one or more of your employees to work in the US?
-If yes, then be sure to avoid the following three most common mistakes made by … Continue reading US-Canada tax implications of Canadian company sending employees to work in the US
+If yes, then be sure to avoid the following three most common mistakes made by … Continue reading Tax implications for Canadians sending employees to the US.

 As a Canadian expatriate working in the U.S, you will be subject to U.S tax on the employment earned in the US.
 Are you employed by a Canadian business and working in the U.S?
-Are you aware that this type of cross border employment will trigger U.S. federal tax, state tax, and US filing requirements? … Continue reading U.S. personal tax filing for Canadian expatriates working in the US
+Are you aware that this type of cross border employment will trigger U.S. federal tax, state tax, and US filing requirements? … Continue reading U.S. Personal Tax Filing for Canadian Expatriates

 What tax deductions can Americans working for a Canadian company in Canada claim?